hkust1516csefyp43/emrs-2-easymed/README.md

 sudo npm install && npm start
 ```

-Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

 #### License
 ```
                       DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

  Copyright (C) 2015-2016 HKUST 2015-2016 CSE FYP Group 43 <hkust1516csefyp43@gmail.com>

  Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

                         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

   0. You just DO WHAT THE FUCK YOU WANT TO.